obymael/hivemind.exe/README.md

 ## 📖 About

-BloomWatch is a dynamic visual tool that harnesses NASA Earth observation data to monitor, detect, and visualize plant blooming events across the globe.
+hivemind.exe is a dynamic visual tool that harnesses NASA Earth observation data to monitor, detect, and visualize plant blooming events across the globe.
 From season to season and year to year, Earth's vegetation is constantly changing, providing critical information on plant species, crops, seasonal effects, pollen sources, and changes in plant phenology.

 ### The Challenge

-This project was created for the **2025 NASA Space Apps Challenge** to address the BloomWatch challenge: creating an application that displays and detects plant blooming events around the globe—just like pollinators do—and advances solutions for monitoring, predicting, or managing vegetation.
+This project was created for the **2025 NASA Space Apps Challenge** to address the hivemind.exe challenge: creating an application that displays and detects plant blooming events around the globe—just like pollinators do—and advances solutions for monitoring, predicting, or managing vegetation.

 ### Why It Matters